 1. Static Channel Allocation in LANs and MANs:

-It is the classical or traditional approach of allocating a single channel among multiple competing users Frequency Division Multiplexing (FDM). if there are N users, the bandwidth is divided into N equal sized portions each user being assigned one portion. since each user has a private frequency band, there is no interface between users.
+It is the classical or traditional approach of allocating a single channel among multiple competing users using Frequency Division Multiplexing (FDM). if there are N users, the frequency channel is divided into N equal sized portions (bandwidth), each user being assigned one portion. since each user has a private frequency band, there is no interference between users.

 It is not efficient to divide into fixed number of chunks.

 T = 1/(U*C-L)

 T = mean time delay,

 L = arrival rate of frames,